-Despite being a very scenic, easy hike in one of Banff’s top tourist attractions, the Consolation Lakes hike is often not very busy.
+Despite being one of the best hikes near Moraine Lake, the scenic Consolation Lakes hike is often not very busy.
 This easy Moraine Lake hike is an excellent choice for hikers looking to get away from the hordes of visitors around Moraine Lake.

 Consolation Lakes Hike – Quick Details